rafunds3d/CoherenceContextuality/README.md

-# Coherence Graphs and Inequality Zoo
+# Inequality Zoo for Event Graphs

 We provide here a series of numerical results for the e-print: